 - Home of the Honda Classic

-- Champion course at PGA National Resort & Spa was re-designed by Jack Nicklaus in 1990.
+- The champion course at PGA National Resort & Spa was re-designed by Jack Nicklaus in 1990.

 - This South Florida golf resort course has five sets of tees to make the course more playable for golfers of all levels.

 - Considered one of Florida’s most notable golf challenges.

 - Named after its designer, Arnold Palmer